johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

       - main
 ```

-Then you'd have a GitHub Action that would validate the structured data on your site and fail if it wasn't valid.
-The `urls` input is a list of URLs to validate.
-In this case, we're just validating the home page of my blog.
+Then you'd have a GitHub workflow that would validate the structured data on `https://johnnyreilly.com` and fail if it wasn't valid.

+The `urls` input of Schemar is a list of URLs to validate.
+In this case, we're just validating only one.
 The results look like this:

 > Validating https://johnnyreilly.com for structured data...
+>
 > https://johnnyreilly.com has structured data of these types:
 >
 > - Organization / Brand